What is a housing benefit appeal?

 2 Trafford Court

-What if I have a query about how you have worked out my housing benefit or council tax support entitlement?
+What if I have a query about how you have worked out my housing benefit or council tax reduction entitlement?

 Once you have read your decision letters, if you don't understand why we have made our decision, or you need further clarification, you can write in asking us to explain our decision.
 This is called a request for a "statement of reasons".
 A letter will then be sent to you explaining your benefit calculation in more detail.

-What if I want to complain about the way my claim for housing benefit and council tax support has been, or is being dealt with?
+What if I want to complain about the way my claim for housing benefit and council tax reduction has been, or is being dealt with?